 An Abstract of Judgment places a lien on any real property the losing party may own.
 The winning party may obtain an "Abstract of Judgment" ten (10) days after the date of judgment.
 The fee for obtaining an Abstract of Judgment is \$5.00 and paid to the court.
-The Abstract of Judgment is issued by the clerk of the court.
-The winning party files the Abstract of Judgment with the County Clerk in the county or counties in which the losing party resides or does business.
-If the losing party attempts to sell any real property within 10 years from the date of judgment, the lien should prevent him/her from the sell until the judgment is satisfied.
+The Abstract of Judgment is sisued by the clerk of the court.
+The Abstract of Judgment is filed with the County Clerk in the county or counties in which the losing party resides or does business.
+If the losing party attempts to sell any real property within ten (10) years from the date of judgment, the lien should prevent him/her from the sell until the judgment is satisfied.